-PFRS 17 is effective for reporting periods beginning on or after January 1, 2023, with comparative figures required.
+PFRS 17 is effective for reporting periods beginning on or after January 1, 2025, with comparative figures required.
 Early application is permitted.

-These amendments are not expected to have any significant impact on the Group's financial statements.
+These amendments are not expected to have any significant impact on the Group's consolidated financial statements.

-Deferred effectivity
+Deferred Effectivity

-Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Investments in Associates and Joint Ventures, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture